JuanDLovisa/prueba-control-stock/readme.md

-# Proyecto prueba de Consola con Inquirer y CLI-Table3
+# Small console project using Inquirer y CLI-Table3 for js

 This is a small project that I created with the goal of understanding the [`cli-table3`](https://www.npmjs.com/package/cli-table3) and [`inquirer`](https://www.npmjs.com/package/inquirer) libraries for JavaScript using Node.js.